 }

-15 Repeat steps no. 5 – 14 to assign IAM roles to other app-tier EC2 instances available in the selected region.
+17 Repeat steps no. 1 – 16 for each app-tier EC2 instance that you want to re-create, available in the selected AWS region.

-16 Change the AWS region by updating the --region command parameter value and repeat steps no. 5 – 15 for other regions.
+18 Change the AWS cloud region by updating the --region command parameter value and repeat the remediation process for other regions.